alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - `0` through `9`: Enter the corresponding digit in base 10.
 - `.`: Enter the decimal point in floating-point mode.
 - `A` through `F`: Enter the corresponding digit in base 16.
 - `CHS`: Set the sign of the number to negative in 1's or 2's complement mode.
+Note that the Saturnine Assembler allows for negative numbers to be entered directly (`-#`), so the `CHS` instruction is not generally necessary.
 - To specify the base of the number, use 0b### for binary, 0o### for octal, 0d### for decimal, and 0x### for hexadecimal.
 If no base is specified, the number is assumed to be in decimal.
 - Note that entering a number is its own operation and requires a separate instruction to do an operation with it.
 - `HEX`, `DEC`, `OCT`, `BIN`: Set the base of the number to hexadecimal, decimal, octal, or binary, respectively.
+- `EEX`: Enter the exponent in floating-point mode.
+See the [Floating Point Mode](####floating-point-mode) section for more information.
 - Examples (in 2's complement mode with an 8-bit word size):
     - `3`: X <- 3
     - `0b1010`: X <- 0d10